Production Assistants

 Local Knowledge

-Our PAs know China inside out — from Beijing studio complexes to location logistics in Shanghai and Guangzhou.
-They handle local vendors, transport routes, and regional protocols so your production never misses a beat.
+Our PAs know China inside out, from Beijing studio complexes to location logistics in Shanghai and Guangzhou.
+They handle local vendors, transport routes, and regional rules so your shoot never misses a beat.

 02.